postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 [![view documentation](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59032512.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59032512.png)

-Keep in mind that this view is restricted to users in your Postman Pro Team.
+Keep in mind that this view is restricted to users in your Postman Pro and Enterprise team.
 This link will not work for anyone who does not have access to the collection itself.
 If the collection is shared with your team, anyone in the team can view the private documentation for this collection.
 If your collection is not shared, only you can view the private documentation for this collection.

 To make this documentation available to other users, perhaps as a link on your website, you’ll need to [publish the documentation](https://app.getpostman.com/dashboard/collections/team){:target="_blank"}.